 Red Hat's latest enterprise virtualization platform, RHEV 3.1, comes equipped with numerous bells and whistles, including a new Web-based management interface.
 The vendor has successfully accomplished one of its design goals and made the Web interface available for all browsers.
 Of course, this isn't the only change you can expect.

 Red Hat wanted to ensure that admins could manage RHEV 3.1 from any browser, not just Internet Explorer.
 Some core Red Hat customers found it unacceptable to only be able to administer RHEV from a Windows machine.
 Red Hat put significant effort into making the management interface available for other browsers, but I wanted to ensure that it still works on a Windows machine with Internet Explorer.
 After all, many people still run this combination as their default environment.
-The good news: The Web-based management interface does still work with Internet Explorer, even now that the .net back end has completely been rewritten to a
+The good news: The Web-based management interface does still work with Internet Explorer, even now that the .net back end has completely been rewritten to a JBoss back end.

 A more user-friendly management interface